tiniacoleyba/ThinkStats/studied.md

 - [ ] time_series_03.ipynb

 ## Issues
-I have already reported issues 1 to 32.

 1. sol/brfss.py -> update copyright year from 2010 to 2025
 2. sol and nb/nsfg.py -> update copyright year from 2010 to 2025
 3. sol and nb/populations.py -> update copyright year from 2015 to 2025